 The ASM Consortium has agreed to share these best practices through paid site assessment studies to consortium and non-consortium members.

 Early work of the Abnormal Situation Management Consortium® included a survey of the US petrochemical industry.
-The consortium estimated that there were losses of approximately $20,000,000,000 per year from abnormal situations (approximately the total overall annual profits)
+The consortium estimated that there were losses of approximately $20 billion per year from abnormal situations (approximately the total overall annual profits)/

-- Plant surveys showed that incidents were frequent with typical costs ranging from $100,000 to well in excess of $1,000,000 per year.
-For example, one plant surveyed, had 240 shutdowns per year at a total cost of $8,000,000.
-Many of these shutdowns were preventable
+- Plant surveys showed frequent incidents with typical costs ranging from $100,000 to well in excess of $1 million per year.
+For example, one plant surveyed had 240 shutdowns per year at a total cost of $8 million.
+Many of these shutdowns were preventable.

-- It was found that refineries, on average, suffer a major incident once every three years costing on average $80,000,000
+- It was found that refineries, on average, suffer a major incident once every three years, costing on average $80 million.

-- One insurance company’s statistics showed that the industry was claiming on average over $2.2 billion per year due to equipment damage.
-It is likely that actual total losses to the companies would be significantly higher than what was claimable.
+- One insurance company’s statistics showed that the industry was claiming, on average more than $2.2 billion per year due to equipment damage.
+It is likely that actual total losses to the companies are significantly higher than what could be claimed.

-These studies by Abnormal Situation Management Consortium® indicated that companies who achieved Best Practice in operations improve their productivity by 5 – 12%.
+These studies by Abnormal Situation Management Consortium® indicated that companies who achieved Best Practice in operations improve their productivity by 5 – 12 percent.